 Looking for the complete Dodgers vs Toronto Blue Jays match player stats from the April 2026 series?
-Most summaries give you a final score and nothing else — leaving you guessing who actually drove the game.
-This full breakdown changes that.
-You get every key number, every standout player, and every turning point across all three games at Rogers Centre, where the defending World Series champions put on an offensive show before Toronto found its fight on Day 3.
+This breakdown gives you every key number, standout player, and turning point across all three games at Rogers Centre.

 | Player | Pos | AB | H | HR | RBI | R | Notes |